 If a tiebreaker is required, the reverse longest run of hit targets by the athletes will be used.
 The longest run score will start from the last target and count backwards until a missed target is reached to determine the score.
 The athlete with the longest (highest number) reverse run is declared the winner.
 If there is a tie after the longest run is totaled, then a tie for that place is declared.

-1st through 8th place are awarded individual trophies.
+1st through 8th place for each division are awarded individual trophies.

 • Scorekeepers and Range Safety Officers are supplied by the shooting range.